Skip to content

 Inside Denote

-The AI in the app is not freehanded.
-It is always grounded in the same knowledge files.
+The AI in the app isn't freehanded.
+It's always grounded in the same knowledge files.

 Inside Claude Code

 When Claude Code builds, it reads the same knowledge files as project context.
-A project's CLAUDE.md points at intelligence/ and instructs Claude Code to follow the methodology and design system rules captured there.
+The project's CLAUDE.md points at intelligence/ and instructs Claude Code to follow the methodology and design system rules captured there.

-This means the principles that guided the design now govern the implementation.
-The extraction methodology used to produce entities.json is the same methodology Claude Code uses when it reasons about the entities at build time.
-The visual hierarchy knowledge that drove Map's pattern assignments is the same knowledge Claude Code uses when it chooses which element should be the L1 focus on a page.
+The principles that guided the design now govern the implementation.
+The extraction methodology used to produce ontology.json is the same methodology Claude Code uses when it reasons about entities at build time.
+The visual hierarchy knowledge that drove Architecture's template picks is the same knowledge Claude Code uses when it chooses which element should be L1 focus on a screen.

-The design thinking and the building are literally reading from the same files.
+The design thinking and the building literally read from the same files.

 The default system is opinionated.
-You can agree or disagree with it.
+You can agree or disagree.
 Either way, you can change it.

-Every knowledge file, skill, and agent under intelligence/ is a Markdown file in your project directory.
-You can:
+Every knowledge file, skill, and agent under intelligence/ is a Markdown file in your project directory:

 • Edit a knowledge file to change how a concept is described.
 Adjust the pattern catalog.
 Add a new pattern.
 Rewrite the critique rubric.

-• Edit a skill to change its inputs, outputs, or the knowledge files it reads.
+• Edit a skill to change its inputs, outputs, or knowledge files.
 Add a new skill by dropping a Markdown file in intelligence/skills/.

 • Edit an agent to change how it orchestrates work.
 Add a new agent.

-The edits persist.
+Edits persist.
 They affect both Denote (when you run the skill from the embedded terminal next time) and Claude Code (when it builds).
-There is no sync, no rebuild, no re-import.
+No sync, no rebuild, no re-import.
 The files are the source of truth.

 The intelligence system ships with Denote as a starting point.
 When you create a project, Denote copies the current system into the project's intelligence/ folder.
 From that moment, the copy is yours.

 • Project-level changes (edits to intelligence/ inside a specific project) only affect that project.
-They travel with the project folder; they do not leak back into Denote's defaults.
+They travel with the folder; they don't leak back into Denote's defaults.

 The recipe example